Laughter lingered in the cold night air,

 As silence sapped our will to speak,

-Now like a banker, now like a fiend,
+First a banker, then a fiend,

-Then merchants who on death were weened,
+Then of merchants who on death are weened,

 Through shifting shapes he led our eyes,

-From present wrongs to future woes,
+From ancient wrongs to future woes,

 Then changed again, with grizzled hair,